enthought/mayavi/docs/source/mayavi/mlab.rst

 In this section, we first introduce simple plotting functions, to create 3D objects as representations of `numpy` arrays.
-Then we explain how properties such as color or glyph size can be modified or used to represent data, we show how the visualization created throught `mlab` can be modified interactively with dialogs, we show how scripts and animations can be ran.
-Finally, we expose a more advanced use of `mlab` in which full visualization pipeline are built in scripts, and we give some detailled examples of applying these tools to visualizing volumetric scalar and vector data.
+Then we explain how properties such as color or glyph size can be modified or used to represent data, we show how the visualization created through `mlab` can be modified interactively with dialogs, we show how scripts and animations can be ran.
+Finally, we expose a more advanced use of `mlab` in which full visualization pipeline are built in scripts, and we give some detailed examples of applying these tools to visualizing volumetric scalar and vector data.

 .. contents:: Section contents